-I guess how you approach a text has a lot of impact on how your understanding of it develops.
-For example - and I think that's why this reading from Matthew reminded me of that negative sermon - if you were to approach today's text focused only on the negative (the most common approach, by the way) I think you'd only hear the explicit "do not's" in the text, and miss the whole point of the teaching.
+And yes, there is a connection between that and today's reading from Matthew's gospel.
+You see, how you approach a subject has a pivotal impact on how your understanding of it develops.
+For example if you were to approach today's text focused only on the negative (the most common approach, by the way) I think you'd only hear the explicit "do not's" in the text, and miss the whole point of the teaching.
 If, however, you can hear the implicit "do's" in here and focus on them, you will come away with a much more positive and useful instruction.

-To be sure, the message does on the surface appear to be negative, as Jesus points out the undesirable behaviour of the scribes and the Pharisees - the religious leaders of his day.
+To be sure, the message does on the surface appear to be really negative, as Jesus points out the undesirable behaviour of the scribes and the Pharisees - the religious leaders of his day.
 He berates them for their love of place, their love of preferential treatment, their pride and their focus upon making themselves the centre of attention.
 Even the commands about not calling anyone father or teacher are set as prohibitions that sound clearly as "do not's."
 It is readily obvious from these commands that a significant number of the leaders in Jesus' day behaved this way.

 It is readily obvious that many religious leaders today still do as well.
 Not to point fingers, but bopping around the nation or the world in the luxury of one's own top-end executive jet sure seems to me like today's version of what Jesus was speaking against.
-Could we consider being moderator of a nationally-televised presidential debate be considered a "place of honour at a banquet?"
-Would railing against lascivious living while living in a luxurious mansion be a modern-day version of "not practicing what they preach?"
+Does railing against lascivious living while living in a luxurious mansion be a modern-day version of "not practicing what they preach?"
 Can we think of today's examples of "laying heavy burdens" on the weak, the poor, the ill?
 I think we can, because people and human nature haven't changed very much in all the years since Jesus offered this teaching to the assembled crowds and disciples.
-Unfortunately, over-humility has rarely if ever been a significant problem in the church.
-The pendulum has almost always swung the other direction, towards the problems inherent in an exaggerated self-importance.

-This is almost a universal characteristic of humanity, but it seems to erupt most strongly - and most damagingly - in local governing groups, for example strata councils and churches.
+This injustice is almost a universal characteristic of humanity but it seems to erupt most strongly - and most damagingly - in local governing groups, for example strata councils and churches.
 I constantly thank God that here at Central we don't tend to suffer from this kind of problem, but I'm sure most or all of us here can remember a time or a place where we experienced it.
 It's easy enough to target clergy in this regard, because clergy are at least as susceptible as anyone if not more so to fall prey to the problem of exaggerated self-importance - to love the best seats at banquets, to eat up the adoring respect in public places, to don the fancy robes and strut like peacocks.

-There's even an emerging trend in our own denomination these days for a kind of reverse version of this.
+Strangely enough there's even an emerging trend in our own denomination these days for a kind of reverse version of this.
 There is a growing number of our clergy who insist on being called "Pastor X", refuse to wear any clerical clothing, and pretend to be "just one of the sheep."
 It's interesting to note how many of these who profess humbleness often do so with an "I'm a more humble servant than you" kind of pride, and secretly love the adoring affirmation of their humbleness.
 It's also interesting to note how many of them are anything but humble when it comes to giving orders or directing how things will happen ... the term 'bully' comes to mind.